jnsofini/reliable-credit-scoring-system/feature-pipeline/README.md

 Our choice of feature store is Hopswork feature store.
 It provide a freemium plan with a generous  enough space for us to experiment with our project at no cost.
 The first step is to set a [Hopswork account](https://www.hopsworks.ai/) and get an feature store api key.
 The account information are then added in the `.env` file.

-To run the code we need to set the python environment as [explained below](#Install-for-Development).
+To run the code we need to set the python environment as [explained below](#Development-environment-setup).

-## Install for Development
+## Development environment setup

 The files to set this environment are `pyproject.toml` and `poetry.lock`.
 Navigate to the `feature-pipeline` directory and then setup the virtual environment via: